 It is a riveting story about what the world looks like when it’s ending, not unlike the world we live in now, Leave the World Behind is elegant, sensual, thrilling, and stressful.
 It offers a compelling analysis of race, class, and family.
 Leave the World Behind explores how our strongest bonds are reshaped and unexpected ones are formed during times of crisis.

-The novel “Leave The World Behind by Rumaan Alam” is about a family vacation interrupted by an unexpected visitor and a mysterious blackout.
-As an event has taken place, Two families, who have never met, are forced together for a long weekend, and something goes wrong, and things cannot be the way they were.
+“Leave The World Behind by Rumaan Alam” is about a family vacation interrupted by an unexpected visitor and a mysterious blackout.
+As an event takes place, two families, who have never met, are forced together for a long weekend, and something goes wrong, and things cannot be the way they were.

 The event that kicks off this story could happen to anyone but probably won’t.
 And for knowing this, you need to stay at the end.
 Let’s head into this intriguing tale without too many spoilers.